ModelEngineering/advancing-biomedical-models/grading.md

 - Homework 1: Due Oct 24 - [gene regulation](https://github.com/ModelEngineering/advancing-biomedical-models/blob/master/homework/Assignment1.pdf)

+- Homework 2: Reconstruct the model in the Koholoenko paper cited in the references page.

 ## Paper review

 Students will present and review one research paper on biomedical modeling.